Editor’s guide on how to start writing an academic paper

 Next step: Keep on writing, writing, writing…

 Now that you’ve got your concept, literature, primary and secondary research covered, start sorting, and creating.
 Don’t worry if you get stuck or become unsure of how to stay focused.
 We’ve all been there.
 That is where the notion of writer’s block comes from.
 Once you distribute your data, establish a framework, and start to interpret those numbers and patterns.
 Then, your insight will grow to be more direct.
 The important thing is to work through your outline.
 Coherently organize your thoughts and ideas. if you’re not sure how to do that, you can always check similar articles.

 Scientific social networking: Share your research to get more exposure

 Who knows, you might find some unexpected allies along the way.
 If not accidentally, you can always initiate this process.
 There is nothing wrong with exchanging ideas and opinions with established experts.
-Luckily, there is an increasing number of platforms for scientific networking, with always growing media outlets aimed at improving the connectivity of researchers, engineers, Ph.D. candidates, post-docs, and students.
+Luckily, there is an increasing number of platforms for scientific networking, with always growing media outlets.
+This social media platforms aim at improving the connectivity of researchers, engineers, Ph.D. candidates, post-docs, and students.
 At best, this may get you a scientific collaboration on new research projects.
 At its least, it will get your article a more extensive exposure.
 ‘I share yours, and you share mine’ is not exclusively trending SMN feature for recreational purposes.
-It is a two-way street most researchers already adopted.
+It is a two-way street which most researchers already adopted.